 - Use specific keyword phrases to locate the most relevant information.
-For example, if you are looking for information social welfare expenditures in the U.S., you’re more likely to get the results you want by searching for “total yearly amount spent on welfare programs in U.S.” than searching for “welfare,” which would bring up definitions of welfare, types of welfare in other countries, and thousands more results you don’t want.
+For example, if you are looking for information on social welfare expenditures in the U.S., you’re more likely to get the results you want by searching for “the total yearly amount spent on welfare programs in the U.S.” than searching for “welfare,” which would bring up definitions of welfare, types of welfare in other countries, and thousands of more results you don’t want.
 Be aware, though, that you can’t always find information like this — the more words you enter, the fewer results you’re likely to get.

 - Use alternate words or keyword phrases to locate additional research sources.
 For example, if you are researching “welfare,” consider using “safety net” or “social programs” or “public assistance” in place of “welfare” to find different results.
 In many cases, your word choice might unintentionally bias your results, since terms like “welfare” are often politically loaded.
 Using a wider variety of terms ensures that you’ll be exposed to a broader — and therefore potentially less biased — set of sources.